zriyansh/signoz.io/blog/2023-09-29-million-dollar-observability-bill.md

 > “If I hear one more person tell me I can’t use New Relic,” he said.
 “I’ll punch them in the face.”

 And that, truly, is the story of how our Datadog, New Relic, and Splunk bills got so high.
 After a spate of outages, failures, bugs, and other problems that users notice; some executive says ‘add observability, I don’t care what it costs.’
-And the [million-dollar observability bill](https://twitter.com/kellabyte/status/1704947999414063465) was born.
+And the <a href = "https://twitter.com/kellabyte/status/1704947999414063465" rel="noopener noreferrer nofollow" target="_blank" >million-dollar observability bill</a> was born.

 ## Observability Shouldn’t Get a Blank Check